Porcelain Veneers Boulder, CO

 Dental Veneers in Boulder, Colorado

-As we age, our teeth wear down with everyday use.
-They may also chip and crack over time.
-Combine this with discoloration, and it’s easy to tell your age based on your smile.
-Veneers take years off of your smile, restoring the even appearance of your teeth and giving you a whiter smile.
-Teeth may also get weaker with time and damage.
-A veneer can restore your natural tooth function, restoring strength to chew and bite foods properly.
+As we age, our teeth naturally wear down with everyday use.
+Our teeth may also chip, crack, or wear down over time.
+Combine this with discoloration, and it’s easy to tell your age based on your teeth.
+Veneers take years off your smile to restore an even look.

 Veneers can even correct gaps between your teeth or tooth misalignment.
 While orthodontics are the usual solution, they take time and can be uncomfortable.
 Also, some alignment issues aren’t severe enough to warrant orthodontic treatment.
 The lab crafts each veneer individually, making it easy to create natural-looking veneers that cover those gaps seamlessly.